Top 15 Signs of Steroid-Use (Science-Based)

 This is a sign that someone is currently administering anabolic-androgenic steroids (AAS) on a cycle.

-Note: There are other drugs and medications that can elevate systolic blood pressure, causing similar flushing, such as pre-workout supplements or sitmulant-based fat burners.
+Note: There are other drugs and medications that can elevate systolic blood pressure, causing similar flushing, such as pre-workout supplements or stimulant-based fat burners.

 2. Sudden Changes in Body Composition

-If someone has suddenly blown up and gained 30lbs of muscle mass in the last few weeks, this is indicative of steroid-use (particularly the use of bulking compounds).
+If someone has suddenly blown up and gained 30 pounds of muscle mass in the last few weeks, this is indicative of steroid use (particularly the use of bulking compounds).

-If someone has built large amounts of muscle, whilst simultaneously getting leaner, this also indicates anabolic assistance.
+If someone has built large amounts of muscle while simultaneously getting leaner, this also indicates anabolic assistance.

 This is because it is very difficult for natural bodybuilders to add muscle and burn fat simultaneously, due to a calorie surplus often needed to gain weight and a calorie deficit needed to lose weight.